shalins/shalinshah.me/_posts/2012-09-26-learning-objective-c.md

 #Day Seven

 Woohoo!
 Ideya is now done!
-Well, at least for now, it is funtional and it looks pretty good, too.
+Well, at least for now, it is functional and it looks pretty good, too.

 ##Today I accomplished:
 An awesome icon to go with the app!